MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11_1ddi_getvideoprocessorrateconversioncaps.md

-#### - RateConversionIndex [in]

-The zero-based index of the frame-rate conversion capability group.
-For more information, see the Remarks section.

 #### - pCaps [out]

 A pointer to a <a href="..\d3d10umddi\ns-d3d10umddi-d3d11_1ddi_video_processor_rate_conversion_caps.md">D3D11_1DDI_VIDEO_PROCESSOR_RATE_CONVERSION_CAPS</a> structure that contains the attributes of  the specified rate conversion capability group.